andrewhill157/easygrid/README.md

 # easygrid
-`easygrid`is a pipelining tool for python and is inspired by `Queue` from the GATK team. `easygrid` doesn't have all the features that Queue has, but I have personally found it less cumbersome to use than `Queue`.
+`easygrid`is a pipelining tool for python and is inspired by `Queue` from the GATK team.
+I made it as a more convenient alternative to queue for my typical usage (IMO).
 Both `Queue` and `easygrid` take the approach of providing pipelining capabilities in what is otherwise a fairly normal looking script, which is very different from many other tools.

 Queue is currently compatible with grid engine systems, but in principle could be made compatible with any `DRMAA` compatible system (LSF, for example).
 I don't currently have a need for this, but would be willing to work on it if there was interest.